tomengsanchez/ecosys-main/DEVELOPMENT_VERSION_TRACKER.md

 Development Version Tracker - Mainsystem PHP Project This document tracks the development progress, versions, and notable changes for the Mainsystem PHP project.

+Version 0.17.0 - Email Notifications for Room Reservations (2025-06-02)
+Date: 2025-06-02

+Features Implemented:

+Config.php Enhancements:
+Added email configuration constants: DEFAULT_SITE_EMAIL_FROM, DEFAULT_ADMIN_EMAIL_NOTIFICATIONS, DEFAULT_EMAIL_NOTIFICATIONS_ENABLED.
+Created send_system_email($to, $subject, $message, $additional_headers = null) helper function:
+Checks a global 'site_email_notifications_enabled' option (from database via OptionModel) before sending.
+Uses 'site_name' and 'site_email_from' options for email construction.
+Sets basic headers (From, Reply-To, Content-Type: text/plain).
+Uses PHP's mail() function and includes basic logging.

+Admin Site Settings (AdminController.php & site_settings.php view):
+AdminController::siteSettings():
+Added new manageable options for email configuration: site_email_notifications_enabled (Select: On/Off). site_email_from (Input: email, for system "From" address). site_admin_email_notifications (Input: email, for admin-specific notifications).
+Added basic email validation for email input fields. app/views/admin/site_settings.php:
+Updated to render the new email configuration fields with appropriate input types and error message display.

+OpenOfficeController.php - Email Integration:
+Instantiated OptionModel to access email settings.
+Integrated send_system_email() calls into the reservation workflow: createreservation():
+Notifies the user that their request is pending.
+Notifies the admin (using 'site_admin_email_notifications' email) of the new pending request. approvereservation():
+Notifies the user that their reservation has been approved.
+If conflicting pending reservations are auto-denied, notifies the respective users of the denial and the reason (conflict with newly approved booking). denyreservation():
+Notifies the user that their reservation request has been denied or revoked by an administrator. cancelreservation():
+Notifies the admin (using 'site_admin_email_notifications' email) that a user has cancelled their pending reservation.
+All email messages include relevant details (room name, user name, times, purpose) and use format_datetime_for_display().

+Key Changes & Fixes:
+Implemented a system for sending email notifications for various room reservation events.
+Made email sending configurable through admin site settings (enable/disable, from address, admin recipient).
+Improved user and admin communication regarding reservation status changes.

+To-Do / Next Steps (Examples for Email Feature):
+Implement more robust email sending using a library like PHPMailer for SMTP support, HTML emails, and better error handling.
+Allow customization of email templates.
+Add options for users to manage their notification preferences.
+Extend email notifications to other modules (e.g., user registration, IT requests).

 Version 0.16.0 - Server-Side Handling for 1-Hour Time Slot Reservations (2025-06-02)
 Date: 2025-06-02